 I am seldom surprised at anything I see.
 Perhaps unanticipated was a very large 3 metre tall porphyry vase valued at many millions of pounds.
 This had been repaired and assembled in the wrong order, by the gardener, with a rusting old water pipe through the centre as a structural support.
 Another example was finding a valuable 200 year old portrait bust of Horatio Nelson covered in twenty layers of thick house paint.
 The paint had counter intuitively protected a perfect sculpture beneath.

-My favourite condition reporting experience would have to be a Neolithic stone carving on a rock in the middle of the magnificent Saudi Arabian desert.
+My favourite condition reporting experience would have to be a stone carving on a rock in the heart of a desert.
 This involved a completely off-road four-wheel drive into the middle of nowhere.
 An experience I may never have had but for my job.

 Rita Amor PhD, Objects Conservator